MorganSchmiedt/markdown/README.md

 - `allowCode`: Whether inline codes are allowed.
 Defaults to `true`.
 - `allowMultilineCode`: Whether multiline codes are allowed.
 Defaults to `true`.
 - `allowUnorderedList`: Whether unordered lists are allowed.
 Defaults to `true`.
-- `allowOrderedList`: Whether unordered lists are allowed.
+- `allowOrderedList`: Whether ordered lists are allowed.
 Defaults to `true`.
-- `allowHorizontalLine`: Whether unordered lists are allowed.
+- `allowHorizontalLine`: Whether horizontal lines are allowed.
 Defaults to `true`.
 - `allowQuote`: Whether quotes are allowed.
 Defaults to `true`.
 - `allowFootnote`: Whether footnotes are allowed.
 Defaults to `true`.
 - `brOnBlankLine`: Whether to add a `<br />` tag on empty line.
 Defaults to `false`.
-- `maxHeader`: Max header level from 1 to 6 included. e.g. 2 means authorized header tags are `<h1>` and `<h2>`.
+- `maxHeader`: Max header level.
+Number from 1 to 6 included. e.g. 2 means authorized header tags are `<h1>` and `<h2>`.
 Defaults to 6.

-Callback functions can be added to the options as well.
-Callbacks allow to edit the output element (e.g. add custom attributes).
+Callback functions can be passed to the options as well.
+They allow to edit the output [element](#element-object) (e.g. add custom attributes).

 Available callbacks are:
 - `onHeader`: Function called when a header is parsed.
 - `onLink`: Function called when a link is parsed.
 - `onImage`: Function called when an image is parsed.